-As part of the OHS initiative and in connection with the 2017-2020 strategic orientations, the OHS department continues to update the Corporation's OHS management program.
-Such program allows the setting up of the processes that make it possible for JCCBI to create an integrated OHS culture in its activities.
+As part of the occupational health and safety (OHS) initiative and in connection with the 2017-2020 strategic orientations, the OHS service continues to update the occupational risk prevention program.
+Such program must allow the establishment of criteria to develop the conditions allowing JCCBI to progress towards an integrated OHS culture within the Corporation.